hellociel/100-days-of-code/log.md

 - Today I realized everyone has different definition of "understanding".
 I'm currently working on a lot of things at once and I'm hoping to focus on one thing.
 To finish my airbnb project by this week and have it running on my personal website I will make from a template.
   Keep being motivated and keep working hard.
 Only I know how hard I'm working! :)
+  ### Day 21: May 31, 2020

+**Today's Progress**:

+- Finished one backend mock test with some help.
+- Redid one frontend mock test without referencing any docs.

+**Thoughts:**

+- Had a productive day! cant wait to start precourse tomorrow with doing more mocktests to practice.
+Let's go!